Château Mirefleurs is located in the town of Yvrac, some fifteen kilometres from Bordeaux.

 Changuy, a Chinese wine group, acquired the property.
 Changuy ensured exclusive sales in China of Château Mirefleurs and Château Techeney.

-A joint venture between Advini and Changuy was launched for promotion of the estate’s international image and reputation.
+A joint venture between Advini and Changyu was launched for promotion of the estate’s international image and reputation.
 Estate management was entrusted to the Antoine Moueix Propriétés team.

 Vineyard and cellar